ayles/A2D/README.md

     python3 generator.py <project name> [-d destination]

-Entry point for your game will be `a2d::RootComponent` component located in `root_component.hpp`.
-It will be created on the `Engine::root` after game launch.
+Entry point of game is `a2d::RootComponent` component located in `root_component.hpp`.

+It will be created on the `a2d::Engine::root` after game launch.

 Then you can build one of projects located in `<project folder>/projects/`.

-Note that for building project you will need working glslcc under `tools/<platform name>`.
-Some of them are there for you, but you can rebuild it with `thirdparty/glslcc/CMakeLists.txt`.

 # Supported platforms